LuisMiCa/IRsmallDecoder/README.md

 [IRLib2](https://github.com/cyborg5/IRLib2),
 [IRReadOnlyRemote](https://github.com/otryti/IRReadOnlyRemote),
 [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino),
 and especially the [IRLremote](https://github.com/NicoHood/IRLremote), which was almost what I was looking for, but not quite... so I decided to make my own NEC decoder and then an RC5 and a SIRC, practically from scratch.
-Finaly I decided to put these decoders in a library, hoping that it will be useful to someone.
+Finally I decided to put these decoders in a library, hoping that it will be useful to someone.

 ## Contact information